Gamma169/ubuntu-system-configs/README.md

       * `sudo apt-get install docker`
       * `sudo apt-get install docker.io`
       * `sudo usermod -aG docker $USER`
+      * Restart the computer so you don't have to use sudo

   *  **Node:**  To Get it properly on the system-- Not use nvm https://www.geeksforgeeks.org/installation-of-node-js-on-linux/
       * `sudo apt-get update`